 Can health coaches order labs for their clients through direct-to-consumer tests?
 Are they able to recommend lab tests based on their clients’ health concerns?
 Can health coaches interpret DTC lab work results and recommend treatment?

 Generally, health coaching clients will ask about two different types of lab testing, prescriber lab testing and direct-to-consumer testing.
-It is important for coaches to understand the differences between each option.
+Coaches need to understand the differences between each option.

 - Doctor-requested lab testing: Ordered by primary care physicians and specialists, these tests are ordered yearly or when a doctor requires a test to help diagnose a problem.
 Because medical professionals must order these tests, patients may need to ask for specific tests and advocate for themselves.